 Easy Salted Caramel Apple Pie Bars Recipe – 4 Delicious Layers

-These easy caramel apple pie bars come together quick and consist of 4 delicious layers including a simple shortbread crust, a cinnamon apple pie filling, a brown sugar cinnamon oat streusel topping, and the star of the show- homemade salted caramel sauce.
+This includes a simple shortbread crust, a cinnamon apple pie filling, a brown sugar cinnamon oat streusel topping, and the star of the show- homemade salted caramel sauce.

 Below, I’ve outlined each layer and included some helpful tips and tricks!